Ginger Beer, Rum, and Coconut Sorbet Recipe

 1. In large bowl whisk together ginger beer and sugar till foam subsides and sugar is completely dissolved, about 3 minutes.
 Whisk in coconut milk, salt, and ginger.

 2. Transfer base to ice cream maker and churn according to manufacturer's instructions.
-When sorbet is finished, slowly pour in rum and churn one minute longer.
-Transfer tO airtight container and freeze for two to three hours, or until firm and scoopable.
+When sorbet is finished, slowly pour in rum and churn 1 minute longer.
+Transfer to airtight container and freeze for 2 to 3 hours, or until firm and scoopable.
 For serving, garnish with lime zest and, if you like, an additional tablespoon of rum per bowl.

 ice cream maker